-The Holiday Activities and Food (HAF) programme is funded by the Department for Education so local authorities can provide school holiday activities and food to children who are eligible for free school meals.
+The Holiday Activities and Food (HAF) programme is funded by the Department for Education to local councils to provide school holiday activities, including food, to children who are eligible for free school meals.

 Information for providers

-We want to fund a diverse range of projects and activities to engage school children of all ages and abilities.
+We are seeking to fund a diverse range of projects and activities to engage school children of all ages and abilities.
 Activities can be open to all, but priority should be given to children receiving benefits-related free school meals.
-Places for children who are in receipt of benefits-related free school meals will be made available at no cost to the family.
-Children who are not in receipt of benefits-related free school meals can pay to attend if there are sufficient spaces and a limited number of spaces can be open to other children in need, which should be agreed with Lancaster City Council.
+Places for children who are in receipt of receipt of benefits-related free school meals will be made available at no cost to the family.
+Children who are not in receipt of benefits-related free school meals can pay to attend if there are sufficient spaces and a limited number of spaces can be open to other children in need which should be agreed with Lancaster City Council.

 Aim of the programme

 School holidays can be particular pressure points for some families because of increased costs (such as food and childcare) and reduced incomes.
 For some children that can lead to a holiday experience gap, with children from disadvantaged families:

 - less likely to access organised out-of-school activities.

 - more likely to experience ‘unhealthy holidays’ in terms of nutrition and physical health.

 Free holiday clubs are a response to this issue and evidence suggests that they can have a positive impact on children and young people and that they work best when they:

 - provide consistent and easily accessible enrichment activities.